ibm-cloud-docs/monitoring/monitoring.md

 * The *Alerts* section in the web UI shows the list of pre-defined alerts.
 From this view, you can enable and disable pre-defined alerts; you can modify existing alerts; and you can create new alerts.
 * The *Settings* section in the web UI is where you configure notification channels.

+You can request a capture on a node to analyze what happens in that node during a time frame.
+For example, you can use it to analyze bottlenecks, or component interactions.

 ## Metrics
 {: #metrics}